-The Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI) provides protection by presence to vulnerable Palestinian communities, monitors human rights abuses, supports Israeli and Palestinian peace activists, and advocates for an end to the Israeli occupation of the West Bank and the Gaza Strip.
+The Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI) provides protection to vulnerable Palestinian communities through the presence of internationals, monitors human rights abuses, supports Israeli and Palestinian peace activists, and advocates for an end to the Israeli occupation of the West Bank and the Gaza Strip.
 The programme is an initiative of the World Council of Churches (WCC) and was established in 2002 in response to a call from the Heads of Churches in Jerusalem.

-The EAPPI in the UK and Ireland is a joint project of members of Churches Together in Britain and Ireland (CTBI) and other church related agencies and is managed by Quaker Peace & Social Witness (QPSW) on behalf of an ecumenical group.
-QPSW recruits, supports and trains the UK and Ireland EAs and the EAPPI Local Programme Coordinator in Jerusalem acts as the EAs' line manager in Palestine and Israel.
+The EAPPI in the UK and Ireland is managed by Quakers in Britain on behalf of Churches Together in Britain and Ireland and 16 other partner churches and churchrelated organisations.
+Quakers in Britain recruits, supports and trains EAs from the UK and Ireland and the EAPPI Local Programme Coordinator in Jerusalem acts as the EAs' line manager in Palestine and Israel.

-Quaker Peace & Social Witness works with, and on behalf of, members of the Religious Society of Friends in Britain (Quakers) to translate faith into action.
-Quakers are committed by faith to make an active witness for peace and justice.
+Quakers in Britain are a faith group committed to working for equality and peace.
 The Quaker testimonies to equality, justice, peace, simplicity and truth are a challenge to alleviate suffering and seek positive social change.